betterscientificsoftware/bssw.io/CuratedContent/HPCBestPracticesWebinars.md

 The [HPC Best Practices (HPC-BP) Webinar Series](https://ideas-productivity.org/events/hpc-best-practices-webinars) is a vehicle for disseminating information related to scientific software and for addressing productivity challenges.
 The series aims at delivering content ranging from software refactoring and testing, to potential impacts of advances in computer architectures, to software performance and more effective collaboration.
-Apart from the selecion of topics and speakers in a timely manner, it is important to follow a (rather large) number of steps to lead a webinar to completion.
+Apart from the selection of topics and speakers in a timely manner, it is important to follow a (rather large) number of steps to lead a webinar to completion.

 The [Webinar Process](https://github.com/betterscientificsoftware/Webinar-Process) (*How to Produce a Webinar Series*)